About This Chapter

 2. Frankenstein Study Questions

-Carefully crafted study questions will help students get to the heart of 'Frankenstein.'
+Carefully crafted study questions will help your student(s) get to the heart of 'Frankenstein.'
 These questions address the book, its chapters and its context.
-For the sake of teachers using Common Core, they are organized according to Depth of Knowledge (DOK) levels.
+They are organized according to Depth of Knowledge (DOK) levels.

 3. Frankenstein Essay Topics

 When you include an essay in your unit on ''Frankenstein,'' you help your students explore the major themes of the classic on their own.
 Here are prompts for expository essays, compare and contrast essays, and persuasive essays of a variety of difficulty levels.

 Activities can help students comprehend ''Frankenstein'' as they move through the novel.
 This set includes activities for individuals and groups to use before, during, and after their reading.